Congratulations! You are now on the waiting list, please check your inbox for our confirmation email!

 IN STOCK, READY TO SHIP

-Everything showing in stock online, is in stock right here, right now, in Auckland NZ, ready to pack and ship.
+Stock levels are live.
+Everything showing in stock online, is in stock right here, right now, in Auckland NZ, ready to ship.
 No drop shipping from other countries.
 No delays.

 SHIPPING EVERY DAY

 Normal delivery is 1 to 2 working days.
-Some regions can take longer, 3 to 4 working days is normally the longest wait, depending on where you're based (I'm based in Auckland).
+Rural and some regions can take a day or 2 longer, depending on where you're based (I'm based in Auckland).

 "Anna was brilliant.
 Order placed and sent the next day.
 Received in awesome packaging.
 Couldn’t ask for more... will definitely use you again and again and again.
 Highly recommend."
 Scott Guthrie